yik-leung/Surglabel/README.md

 An annotation software specially designed for labeling surgical videos.

 The two annotation tools previously mentioned in the ProstaTD project have now been merged into this single, unified annotation software.

-No AI features have been added — most of our workflow involves doctors correcting raw AI predictions.
-We deliberately keep the tool lightweight, because too many complex features tend to make doctors reluctant to use it (based on our practical experience).
+We have deliberately avoided adding AI features, as most of our workflow revolves around doctors correcting raw AI predictions.
+The tool is kept intentionally lightweight, since overly complex features often make doctors reluctant to use it (based on my practical experience).

 ## ✨ Features